DamianSuess/Learn.FreeRTOS/Learn-Esp-QEMU/README.md

 | `--flash_size 2MB` | Flash Size |

+## More ESP Examples

-This is the simplest buildable example.
-The example is used by command `idf.py create-project` that copies the project to user specified path and set it's name.
+The example is used by command `idf.py create-project`

 For more information follow the [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project)

-## How to use example
 We encourage the users to use the example as a template for the new projects.
 A recommended way is to follow the instructions on a [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project).